leportella/v3/_posts/2019-01-10-sqlalchemy-basics-tutorial.md

 conn.execute(...)
 ```

-This allows us to create transaction commands, which mean that all commands must be done successfully or all should rollback in case of an error [[1](https://docs.microsoft.com/en-us/sql/t-sql/language-elements/transactions-transact-sql?view=sql-server-2017)]:
+This allows us to create transaction commands, which means that all commands must be done successfully or all should rollback in case of an error [[1](https://docs.microsoft.com/en-us/sql/t-sql/language-elements/transactions-transact-sql?view=sql-server-2017)]:

 ```python
 trans = conn.begin()